Top tips for filling in school leaver programme application forms

 Give yourself time

 Some school leaver application forms are designed to take more time to complete than others depending on the details on the application form.
-Most employers such as BT and Accenture recommend that candidates take their time to complete the application form.
+Most employers recommend that candidates take their time to complete the application form.
 You should allow yourself at least half a day for each application, and make sure that you have uninterrupted access to a computer for that length of time.
 If the application requires you to upload your CV and a cover letter, you should make sure you spend time tailoring your cover letter and CV to the company you are applying to.

-On Lloyds Banking Group’s application form, sections on personal details, accessibility and monitoring information questions should be relatively straightforward to fill in, but the free text question, which asks about the skills and experience you can bring to the role, is likely to take longer.
+Sections on personal details, accessibility and monitoring information questions should be relatively straightforward to fill in, but the free text question, which asks about the skills and experience you can bring to the role, is likely to take longer.
 Avoid copying and pasting answers from other application forms and make sure your responses are tailored to the employer and role you are applying for.

 Can you justify your choices?